turingschool/backend-curriculum-site/module2/slides/intro_to_mvc.md

 # Experiment

-1) Add a new route and view so that the user can successfully visit “localhost:9393/easteregg” and see a new view of your choice.
+1) Add a new route and view so that the user can successfully visit `localhost:3000/easteregg` and see a new view of your choice.

-2) Add a new route so that the user can go to “localhost:9393/showmethetasks” and be redirected to all of the tasks.
-NOTE: You should not have to create a new view, nor should you use the erb method.
+2) Add a new route so that the user can go to `localhost:3000/showmethetasks` and be redirected to all of the tasks.

+NOTE: For task 2, You should not have to create a new view.

 ---